FrostyMods/Timberborn/Assets/ShamingWheel/Readme.md

+**Note:** This was written to document the steps I took as I was piecing everything together, but I've found a much simple method using AssetRipper.
+This document will be updated in the near future and I don't recommend using it in the mean time.

 ## Updating the original PowerWheel assets

 I'm documenting these steps for the inevitable event that the PowerWheel assets are updated and the Shaming Wheel needs to re-import them.
 If you're here because you're new to modding and just as lost as I was at first, welcome!
 But know that this guide is pretty specific and will likely become out-of-date very quickly.